An upscale resort in West Maui offers lovely and spacious villas on Kaanapali Beach

 Suites at Westin Nanea Ocean Villas

-The villas were one of the main reasons I chose this Westin.
+The villa-style rooms were one of the main reasons I chose this Westin.
 Rooms here are 1, 2 and 3-bedroom suites.
 We stayed in two different villas on our 7-night trip because I booked part of our stay on Marriott Bonvoy points and paid for the other nights.
 The first suite was an oceanfront 2-bedroom and the second was a resort-view 2-bedroom.
-They were identical, only the location within the resort and views were different.
-Both views were beautiful.
+They were identical in size and layour, only the views and location within the resort differed.
+Both views were beautiful; I don’t think I would pay extra for oceanfront if I were to do it again.
+I’d rather spend that money on meals out and fun excursions.

-The oceanfront rooms are ideal if you like to spend lots of time at the beach, because it’s a quick walk – this is a large resort.
+That said, the oceanfront rooms are ideal if you like to spend lots of time at the beach and have small children, because this is a large resort.
 Our room looked out over the beach, and the boardwalk that connects the resorts in this part of Kaanapali.
-There were always lots of people around and lots happening, so it was pretty but not necessarily serene.
+There were always lots of people around and lots happening, so it was pretty, but not necessarily serene.
 For me, equally special to the view was falling asleep to the sound of the waves.
-These oceanfront suites are more expensive though and our resort view room was so nice, I would probably not pay extra for oceanfront again.
+These oceanfront suites are more expensive though and our resort view room was also really nice.

 I thought the design and comfort of the Westin Nanea Villas was great.
 The 2-bedroom suites have two bathrooms, one off of each bedroom, as well as laundry in the unit.
 These are very spacious at 1260 square feet.
-They technically sleep 6 as the second bedroom has one King and there’s a pullout in the living room.
+They technically sleep six as the second bedroom has one King (I would have preferred two doubles for my kids) and there’s a pullout in the living room — where my older son slept.

 Having a kitchen was ideal because dining out is expensive in Maui.
 I also find that not having to eat every meal out is more relaxing.
 We may be getting up at different times and want breakfast at different times, for example.
 Although groceries are also expensive, having a kitchen really helped with our budget.
 Note there is a farmer’s market in Napili twice a week; it was a fun place to get some fresh produce and local fruits and support small business.